Couches Matter. Let's Talk About Them.

 Within a few days, BuzzFeed’s Leticia Miranda learned West Elm was pulling the now-notorious Peggy from shop floors across the country.
 By then, it had already been scrubbed from the website, and eventually, owners of defective models would be offered a full refund.
 Justice, or at least a thin version of it, had been served.

 The saga inspired a wild response from readers, who flooded comments sections, inboxes and Twitter replies with a outburst of couch commentary.
-It made us realize that we don’t write enough about the things we live with every day — for many of us, some of the most expensive things we’ve ever bought.
+It made us realize that we don’t write enough about the things we live with every day — for many of us, they're the most expensive things we’ve ever bought.

 To Build A Home is a series that’s all about our homes, and the things we put in them.
-We’ll talk about why our kids won’t move out of home with the hand-me-down furniture that we inherited, and why, sometimes, two suitcases on the floor can be better than the finest of dressers.
-You’ll see how a couch rental, gone wrong, can land you in a jail cell, and why young people’s living arrangements broke a 130-year old record in 2015.
+Isn't it weird how we moved out of home with hand-me-down furniture from our parents, but our kids will probably won't see a single physical relic of our 20s?
+We'll talk about that.
+And we'll talk about why, sometimes, two suitcases on the floor can be better than the finest of dressers.
+You’ll see how a couch rental, gone wrong, can land you in a jail cell, and why young people’s living arrangements recently broke a 130-year old record.

 To kick things off, we'll ponder whether you should really wait until you're married to start buying nice furniture.
 At some point in the next couple of days, the word “adulting” even makes a cameo.
 But it’s justified, we swear.
 Enjoy!